Res Hall Talks

 Undressing the Hookup Culture

 Undressing the Hookup Culture provides an opportunity for all students to discuss topics surrounding the hookup culture in a safe and confidential environment, bringing to light false stereotypes, misconceptions, and sometimes problematic consequences.
 Student staff members from the WC will facilitate discussion on topics including consent, safety, sexual health, and the influence of alcohol.
-Students will be encouraged to consider the decisions and circumstances that lead them to pursue or refrain from hooking up, reflecting on topics such as the double standards directed at males and females, peer pressure, self-image, and non-judgment.
+Students will be encouraged to consider the decisions and circumstances that lead them to pursue or refrain from hooking up, reflecting on topics such as the double standards directed at different genders, peer pressure, self-image, and non-judgment.

 RAs can request a ResTalk from WC staff by filling out the form below.
 The WC can add additional topics based on the interests of the RA or the RA's residents.
 RAs are able to hold the program for just their own floor, or join with another RA and include both floors.

-Unsaid provides a safe forum for students to engage on many of the unspoken and unrealistic expectations of “beauty” and “health” at Boston College.
+Unsaid provides a safe forum for students to engage in discussions on many of the unspoken and unrealistic expectations of “beauty” and “health” at Boston College.
 A facilitator from the Women’s Center will guide students through a “line activity,” in which participants assess their level of agreement or disagreement with a series of Unsaid statements.
 These statements range from lighter observations like, “I enjoy BC dining,” to more thought-provoking statements like, “I’ve been able to form authentic relationships at school,” or “My appearance is one of my primary concerns before heading out on weekend nights.”
 After each successive statement, the facilitator will open the floor to participant reactions and discussion.